UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-multi-generate-artifact-info/overview.md

 ## Compatibility

-This plug-in requires DevOps Deploy version 6.1.1 or later and an DevOps Deploy agent on z/OS.
+This plug-in requires DevOps Deploy version 6.1.1 or later and a DevOps Deploy agent on z/OS.

 This plug-in works with IBM z/OS version 1.9 or later.